yamaya/Tumblrful/README.markdown

-Tumblrful

 # What is this?

 Tumblrful is Safari [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php) Plugin for [Tumblr](www.tumblr.com).

 - Do *not* support Dashbord reblogging and liking.
-- Do *not* disable "Single Window Mode". all page open on Tab.

 # Requirement